dell/csm-docs/content/docs/authorization/release/_index.md

 - CSM Authorization doesn't write the status code on error for csi-powerscale. ([#787](https://github.com/dell/csm/issues/787))
 - Authorization RPM installation should use nogpgcheck for k3s-selinux package. ([#772](https://github.com/dell/csm/issues/772))
 - CSM Authorization - karavictl generate token should output valid yaml. ([#767](https://github.com/dell/csm/issues/767))

+### Known Issues

+There are no known issues in this release.